Why is a course I'm registered for not visible in Brightspace when I sign in?

 Staff: Use the password that you use every day to log in to your college work computer.

-If you still cannot log in, please please connect to our Service Desk and create a service request by selecting the Request Area "IT -> Software -> D2L" indicating your problem and they can reset your college account password.
+If you still cannot log in, please please connect to our Service Desk and create a service request by selecting the Request Area "IT -> Brightspace (D2L)" indicating your problem and they can reset your college account password.

 I am having problems and nothing I read or see helps me, what should I do?

-If you are having problems with Brightspace and none of the FAQ answers, videos or the D2L Help link are helping, you can always connect to our Service Desk and create a service request by selecting the Request Area "IT -> Software -> D2L"
+If you are having problems with Brightspace and none of the FAQ answers are helping, you can always connect to the Service Desk and create a service request by selecting the Request Area "IT -> Brightspace (D2L)"

 I am receiving a message that my account has been locked, what does this mean?